JMRI/JMRI/docs/turnout_paths.md

-# JMRI Layout Editor Turnout Valid Routes
+# JMRI Layout Editor Turnout and Crossing Valid Routes

-This document describes the valid connection routes for different turnout types in JMRI's Layout Editor.
-Keep this file in sync when adding new turnout/slip/crossover variants such as threeway.
+This document describes the valid connection routes for different turnout types and level crossings in JMRI's Layout Editor.
+Keep this file in sync when adding new turnout/slip/crossover/crossing variants.

 ## Connection Point Layout

-All turnouts use connection points designated **A**, **B**, **C**, and **D**.
-The specific arrangement and valid routes vary by turnout type.
+All turnouts and crossings use connection points designated **A**, **B**, **C**, and **D**.
+The specific arrangement and valid routes vary by element type.

-## Valid Routes by Turnout Type
+## Valid Routes by Element Type

 ### Right-Hand (RH) and Left-Hand (LH) Turnouts